Advance-CTR

 The structure of the program is based on the experience of researchers who originally developed and implemented the program at the University of Wisconsin - Madison.
 Case studies and reading materials provide tangible starting points, and the mentors often expand from the hypothetical examples to their own experiences.
 This training process expands attendees' knowledge through case studies and secondhand exposure to the experiences of all participants, thus enabling attendees to engage with as many mentoring experiences as they would typically handle in a decade.

-Each Advance RI-CTR Mentoring Training session is led by faculty from Brown University or the University of Rhode Island who are NRMN-trained facilitators.
+Each Advance RI-CTR Mentoring Training session is led by faculty from Brown University or the University of Rhode Island who are CIMER/NRMN-trained facilitators.
 They develop customized mentoring training curricula and facilitate discussions of case studies and written mentoring tools at the training sessions.
 Their primary role is to enable participants to take ownership of their own learning by helping them engage in self-reflection and shared discovery and learning.
 They help the participants work through their thoughts and ideas and share mentoring strategies and experiences.

 View a list of trained mentors here.